 They don’t respect nor do they take care of their belongings – If there is a constant flow of STUFF coming in, it brings down the value of the STUFF.
 Basic economics I guess.
 A simple case of supply and demand.
 Demand is high; supply is low; high value.
 Supply is high; the demand is low; the value is low.
 It’s as simple as that.

 So, next time you start to feel your blood pressure rising in regards to the kid clutter, I invite you to take a pause and imagine yourself at their age but in their current situation.

 And then imagine the possibilities of life if this particular issue were just eliminated from your lives.

 You don’t feel the need to nag, the child doesn’t feel nagged.

 What does life look like to you without you or your child having to deal with all that STUFF?

 How does that feel in your body and your heart?

-Perhaps you can do yourself and your child a favor by taking the steps to simplify their environment with them.
+Perhaps you can give yourself and your child a gift by first simplifying your environment and then teaching them the life skill to simplify their environment along with them💕